 I enjoy sharing knowledge with my clients about the psychology behind actions that enhance wellbeing and performance, giving meaning and purpose to everyday life.
 Through my work with the AFL Player's Association, this also includes supporting athletes to get the most out of their off-field life to enhance their on-field performance.
 I work with adults using values and personal strengths and hope to provide a space for discovery, connection, and setting goals for better health and wellbeing.
 When I'm not on-the-go with my three boisterous boys, I enjoy great conversation over good food, keeping fit, and family holidays.

 I am interested in the possibilities that come when brain science meets the practical art of thriving.
 I see people at all stages of the lifespan and aim to provide the time and space people need to create positive change in a busy world.
 My focus is on personal strengths and values-based action.
-I am also a Senior Clinical Neuropsychologist at St Vincent's Hospital.
+Until 2021 I was also a Senior Clinical Neuropsychologist at St Vincent's Hospital.
 Outside of work, I am a mum and my favourite things about Melbourne are running around the city, jumping in autumn leaves and big cups of coffee.

 People of all ages see me for clinical neuropsychological assessment and for support with everyday problems.
 I have worked with people across the lifespan, including with children and adults with ADHD, other cognitive or learning difficulties, and complex medical and social backgrounds.
 I also work at a Melbourne-based assessment clinic with children and their families.
 Outside of work, I enjoy the beach, spending time with family and friends, good coffee and good food.